hasclass/date_period_parser/README.md

 Parse a date-period string like 2015-Q1 and returns the start and end DateTime.

-Useful for reports to filterin records for a given time period.
+Useful for reporting/pagination/search to filter records for a given time period.

+It is **not** a natural language date parser like the [chronic gem](https://github.com/mojombo/chronic).
+But intends to parse common formats like [ISO_8601](https://en.wikipedia.org/wiki/ISO_8601).

 ```ruby
 # Example useage in a rails controller action